About us

 Photo: Teigngrace river campaign, Devon, 1997.

-One of the things we noticed during that campaign was the difficulty in building a strong alliance of campaign groups to prevent damage to threatened rivers: lots of groups will rally around a threatened SSSI, AONB, rare species, or archaeological site, but no-one really looks out for rivers in quite the same way.
+One of the things we noticed during this campaign was the difficulty in building a strong alliance of campaign groups to prevent damage to threatened rivers: lots of groups will rally around a threatened SSSI, AONB, rare species, or archaeological site, but no-one really looks out for rivers in quite the same way.
 People simply assume rivers can look after themselves.
 We'd found similar problems working on the Newbury bypass campaign, where two internationally important rivers were largely forgotten in the battle to defend other, no less important parts of the environment.

 After working intensively on a number of campaigns between 2001 and 2004, we ran out of money and temporarily ceased our operations during 2005.
 We returned in 2006, with a new injection of funding and enthusiasm.